 Once the test has been done, there are no other fees to complete the testing and view results.

-However, to link your results to your family tree or take advantage of other research features of the Ancestry website, you need to maintain a paid Ancestry subscription.
+However, to view the family trees of your matches or to access the historical record collections, you do need to have a paid subscription.
 Click here to see the latest pricing.

 You don’t have to have DNA testing done in order to research your family tree, but without it, you’re missing out on a powerful tool.